OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-17.md

 ## Matthew 17:7

-But Jesus came and touched them, saying, “Get up, and do not be afraid.”
+Then Jesus approached them, touched them, and said, “Rise, and do not be afraid.”

 ## Matthew 17:8